wleme/williamleme.com/content/posts/models-and-dtos-in-your-api.md

 tags: ["#API","#csharp"]
 ---

 I religiously avoid using model objects on my API interfaces.
 The reason is really simple, a model is a business entity and you don't want to expose a business entity inadvertently to your API consumers.
-You might be using model objects in your API interfaces and everything is going well so you may ask "Why do I need to have a DTO exactly the same as my model ?".
-You may be aware that if you add a new information to your model, your API consumers are also receiving it but what if, down the road, there's a new developer who isn't aware and you guys end-up sharing information by mistake ?
-The costs of implementing a DTO and mapping it with a model are none and using a tool such as AutoMapper make this process straightforward.
-The 'time required' to add 1 extra line needed to map DTO<->Model will offset any issues with sharing

-#### What's the problem (technically-speaking)?
+#### What's the problem ?

 Consider the following model being used by the business layer of your application and also being returned in a get method of your API